Successful change needs good communication

 Change communicators therefore look deep into the ‘engine room’ of an organisation.
 They ‘take the pulse’ and pick up on the grapevine to find ways and means – such as more dialogue, networking and participation – to create a connection between employees and the change and make them an active part of the transformation: as strategic ambassadors, protagonists in storytelling or as providers of feedback.
 The development and implementation of communication measures also take place in close consultation with the change team or a sounding board comprising selected employees – because anyone who strikes the wrong note, glosses over changes or provides insufficient information on project progress has already lost.

-To communicate the change as effectively and successfully as possible, the individual measures should be seamlessly integrated into the context of corporate communications, and their design and implementation should be based on specific experience, utilising the channels and expertise of corporate communications.
+To communicate the change as effectively and successfully as possible, the individual measures should be harmoniously embedded within the context of corporate communications, and their design and implementation should be based on specific experience, utilising the channels and expertise of corporate communications.
 After all, sometimes change simply requires a long-awaited message from the CEO or a sympathetic ear from management.

-Whether the change communicators are based internally or come in as external consultants: the combination of traditional communication skills and sound change management expertise enables corporate communications to win the lasting trust of employees for change.
+Whether the change communicators are based in-house or brought in as external consultants, the combination of traditional communication skills and sound change management expertise enables corporate communications to win the long-term trust of employees for change.

 Your contact person